United Launch Alliance: Tory Bruno era (2014–2025)

 In 2022, Amazon selected ULA as one of its launch providers for Project Kuiper, a satellite internet constellation, awarding 9 launches on Atlas V and 38 on Vulcan Centaur, out of 83 total launches, marking ULA’s largest-ever commercial contract.

 By late 2023, Boeing and Lockheed Martin were seeking to sell ULA, with potential buyers including Blue Origin, Cerberus Capital Management, and Textron.
 Reports in mid-2024 indicated Sierra Space was in advanced talks to acquire ULA.
 As of 2025, however, the company had not been sold.

 In April 2025, the U.S. Department of Defense awarded ULA a $5.3 billion contract for 19 missions as part of a multibillion-dollar procurement covering approximately 80 national security launches between 2025 and 2034.
 SpaceX received the majority of missions (28), while Blue Origin was awarded seven.

 Military officials expressed growing frustration with ULA over ongoing delays in the Vulcan program.
 In testimony to the House Armed Services Committee in May 2025, Major General Stephen G. Purdy called the rocket's recent performance "unsatisfactory," noting that slow progress in replacing the Atlas and Delta launch vehicles had postponed four national security missions.
 These delays, he said, disrupted the Space Force’s ability to meet key objectives.
 Purdy added that ULA would need to "repair trust" and demonstrate greater accountability.

+On December 22, 2025, Tory Bruno resigned as president and CEO of United Launch Alliance in an unexpected departure.
+The ULA board did not specify a reason for Bruno’s resignation at the time, later revealed to be his move to competitor Blue Origin, and chief operating officer John Elbon was named interim CEO.